ofgreene/Space-Racer/README.md

 # Space-Racer
-Arcade-style game (Visual Basic .Net) written for a school project.
+Arcade-style game written using Visual Basic .net for a school project.
+Created in Visual Studio.